 A common scenario looks like this:

 A single air sample will test the air in one room of the home at one moment in time.
-It doesn’t tell you what is happening behind the walls, it doesn’t help you if the mold is in other rooms or the attic or HVAC, it doesn’t help if the mold is not currently actively releasing into the air.
+It doesn’t tell you what is happening behind the walls or floors, it doesn’t help you if the mold is in other rooms or the attic or HVAC, it doesn’t help if the mold is not currently actively releasing into the air.
+It doesn't do anything if the mold is not in plain site or if there is a hidden moisture source or water leak that is leaving clues such as paint peeling or ceiling stains.
 Most homes with mold will not be discovered through a single air test and neglecting to do a thorough inspection and use of other tools.
+Someone charging $300 and including the air sample indoors (and hopefully the control air sample outdoors) simply isn't charging enough money to spend the proper time to check the whole home thoroughly unless it is perhaps a quite small home.

-Without this deeper analysis, mold can easily be missed.
+Without this deeper analysis, mold will be easily missed.

 If mold is discovered during inspection, buyers typically have several options: